 - Services of a professional Tour Manager

 Meet your group and Tour Manager at St Pancras International where we travel to Paris aboard the Eurostar, enjoying the journey in Standard Premier Class.
-On arrival we take the train from Paris' Gare du Lyon to Basel* where we spend the night.
+On arrival, we take the train from Paris' Gare du Lyon to Basel*.
+Overnight Basel.
+(Eurostar meal, D)

-After breakfast on Day 2, we make the short walk to the railroad station, with our bags being separately transported so all we have to worry about is enjoying the journey.
+After breakfast, we make the short walk to the railroad station, with our bags being separately transported so all we have to worry about is enjoying the journey.
 Our train takes us directly to Interlaken where we board a boat, sailing across Lake Brienz which delivers us into the heart of scenic Switzerland as we admire the remarkable color of the pure Alpine waters contrasting with the green slopes of the mountains.
 From the boat, we can enjoy watching the towns and villages which dot the shores of the lake, many of which reside under the shadow of a church steeple.
 Waiting for us as we disembark is the Giessbach Funicular Railroad which transports us in style to our mountaintop hotel, the Grandhotel Giessbach.
-(Day 1 - Eurostar meal, D; Day 2 - B, D)
+Overnight Giessbach.
+(B, D)